Admission Point # 1

 - Must successfully fulfill all other Teacher Education admission requirements

-- Must earn a 3.0 by the end of student teaching to obtain certification
+- Must earn a 3.0 by the end of Residency to obtain certification

 Non-Degree Seeking Candidates